Probing Light Dark Matter through Cosmic-Ray Cooling in Active Galactic Nuclei

-The presence of dark matter in galaxies and clusters of galaxies is well established by astrophysical and cosmological observations \cite{Bertone:2016nfn}.
+The presence of dark matter (DM) in galaxies and clusters of galaxies is well established by astrophysical and cosmological observations \cite{Bertone:2016nfn}.
 However, its particle nature remains unknown \cite{Bertone:2004pz}.
-A variety of experiments have aimed to detect dark matter particles via their scatterings off nuclei and/or electrons at Earth-based detectors, setting strong upper limits on the interaction strength of dark matter particles with masses in the GeV-TeV scale, but leaving the sub-GeV region of the parameter space yet largely unconstrained \cite{Goodman:1984dc,Bernabei:2007gr,MarrodanUndagoitia:2015veg,Essig_2012,Essig:2022dfa}.
-Historically, dark matter fermions with sub-GeV masses were disfavoured by the cosmological bound \cite{HUT197785,Lee:1977ua}.
+A variety of experiments have aimed to detect DM particles via their scatterings off nuclei and/or electrons at Earth-based detectors, setting strong upper limits on the interaction strength of DM particles with masses in the GeV scale, but leaving the sub-GeV region of the parameter space yet largely unconstrained \cite{Goodman:1984dc,Bernabei:2007gr,MarrodanUndagoitia:2015veg,Essig_2012,Essig:2022dfa}.
+Historically, DM fermions with sub-GeV masses were disfavored by the cosmological bound \cite{HUT197785,Lee:1977ua}.
 However, large parameter space still remains unexplored in more complicated but well-motivated scenarios \cite{Boehm:2003hm,Hall:2009bx, Hochberg:2014dra}.